ebd622/fe-samples/observabels/README.md

 ## Observable and Observer

 **Observable** is a data source (for instance, button click, http-request and so on).
 It emits data. </br>
-**Observer** it is a subscribe function, it is your code which will be executed at a particular moment.
+**Observer** it is a subscribe function, it is your code which will be executed at a particular moment (the handlers in the yellow box).

 <img src="../img/Observable.png" width="80%">